 - Screening women of any age who do not have a cervix.*

-The Bethesda System was updated in 1991 and again in 2001.
+The Bethesda System was updated in 1991, 2001, and 2014.
 The 2001 Bethesda System has three general reporting elements: specimen adequacy, general categorization, and interpretation/result.

 There are 7 BCC codes within the Bethesda system.